-At December 31, 2018, approximately 2% of the Plan's net assets were invested in the common stock of SPS Commerce.
-The underlying value of the SPS Commerce common stock is entirely dependent upon the performance of SPS Commerce and the market's evaluation of such performance.
-It is possible that changes in the fair value of SPS Commerce common stock in the near term could materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits and the statements of changes in net assets available for benefits.
+At December 31, 2019 and 2018, approximately 4% and 2% of the Plan's net assets, respectively, were invested in the common stock of the Company.
+The underlying value of the Company's common stock is entirely dependent upon the performance of the Company and the market's evaluation of such performance.
+It is possible that changes in the fair value of the Company's common stock in the near term could materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits and the statement of changes in net assets available for benefits.